cmpilato/mathulator/README.md

 Enter an expression (use spaces):
 ```

+(Note that on Windows, this process may be a bit more involved.)

 The Mathmulator also supports a very simple answer register feature.
 The character `#` may be used to refer to the most recent successful
 answer in the calculation: